How Events Separated by a Timelike Interval Can Help Us Understand Quantum Nonlocality

 Naturally, regardless of the reference frame used to describe the experiment, $L_{1}$, $L_{2}$ or $L_{3}$, the probabilities will always be given by equations (2) and (3).
 We see that the descriptions (not the predictions) in $L_{2}$ and $L_{3}$ are mutually contradictory, which seems to undermine the idea that there could be any interaction propagating from one photon to the other (would it be from $\nu_{1}$ to $\nu_{2}$ or from $\nu_{2}$ to $\nu_{1} $?), despite the observed correlations that violate Bell's inequalities \textrm{[12]}, and the very idea of attributing an external and objective reality to the polarization of the second photon of the entangled pair \textit{before} it reaches the polarizer seems to make no sense \textrm{[13] }(by \textquotedblleft objective\textquotedblright\ is meant \textquotedblleft independent of the observer\textquotedblright).
 Naturally, observers in different Lorentz frames may have conflicting descriptions regarding the temporal order of events separated by a spacelike interval.
 This only becomes a problem if we admit some kind of causal relation between the events, as suggested by Bell and Bohm in the case of EPR correlations.

 \

 \textbf{3.
 EPR correlations in the case of events separated by a timelike interval}

 However, there is another way to approach EPR correlations, which suggests a different conclusion.
 To do this, we must consider timelike events and the following thought experiment.
-In our experiment with polarization-entangled photons, we will now introduce a deviation in the path of $\nu_{2}$ (M = mirror), so that $\nu_{1}$ is always detected first in any Lorentz reference frame \textrm{(Fig. 2, the figure can be requested from the author of the article at l.ryff@terra.com.br.)}.
+In our experiment with polarization-entangled photons, we will now introduce a deviation in the path of $\nu_{2}$ (M = mirror), so that $\nu_{1}$ is always detected first in any Lorentz reference frame \textrm{(Fig. 2)}.

 \

 Therefore, Alice (A, near polarizer I) , knowing the polarization state in which $\nu_{1}$ was detected, could send a message that was received by Bob (B, near polarizer II) before $\nu_{2}$ reached polarizer II, allowing B to be aware of the polarization state of $\nu_{2}$ before it impinges on polarizer II.
 B could then confirm the information provided by A, either by rotating his polarizer to different orientations and confirming Malus's law, or by using a half-wave plate ($\lambda/2$) to change the polarization of $\nu_{2}$.
 For instance, B can change the state of $\nu_{2}$ from $\left\vert a_{\parallel }\right\rangle $ to $\left\vert b_{\parallel}\right\rangle $ whenever $\nu _{1}$ is transmitted, and from $\left\vert a_{\perp}\right\rangle $\ to $\left\vert b_{\parallel}\right\rangle $ \ whenever $\nu_{1}$ is reflected, ensuring that $\nu_{2}$ is always detected in the transmission channel.
 This allows B to ascertain that the possible states of $\nu_{2}$ would depend on the orientation chosen by A for polarizer I; they will be $\left\vert a_{\parallel}\right\rangle $ and $\left\vert a_{\perp}\right\rangle $, if the orientation was $\mathbf{a}$, $\left\vert c_{\parallel}\right\rangle $ and $\left\vert c_{\perp}\right\rangle $, if the orientation was $\mathbf{c}$, and so forth.
 This would eliminate any possibility of explaining the correlations as resulting from properties previously shared by the particles (we are not taking into account hypothetical `conspiracies' of nature that could `mimic' the results predicted by QM, while simultaneously preserving locality, which have already been largely ruled out through loophole-free tests of Bell's inequalities \textrm{[6]}).